ThomasLegleu/RoboND-Rover-Project/writeup_template.md

                     Rover.brake = Rover.brake_set
                     Rover.send_pickup = True

-3- Hold the wall: experimenting with the angles in which the rover drives in order to keep from repeating terrain:
+3- Hold the wall...Experimenting with the angles in which the rover drives in order to keep it from repeating terrain:

    a.
-Experimented with the average angle of the rover in the lab and ...
-Still needs some tweaking (got stuck a lot more at first.
-Found that slowing down the rover and a small angle helped deal with this step
+Experimented with the average angle of navigable terrain...
+Still needs tweaking(got stuck a lot more at first.
+Found that slowing down the rover and a small angle helped deal with this step.

  ![alt text](images/steeringAngle_of_rover.png)